-NOTES AND DISCLAIMERS: Businesses can, of course, come and go over time, though the ones listed here have been stable for six or more years (up through 2019).
-The smaller Conad store on the Campo (see below) is actually a new addition (and has saved me many lengthy walking trips).
+NOTES AND DISCLAIMERS: Businesses can, of course, come and go over time, though most of those listed here have been stable for nine or more years (up through 2022).
+The smaller Conad store on the Campo (see below) is actually a relatively new addition (and has saved me many lengthy walking trips), as is the new Pam Local on Via di Camollia.
 Also, the stores below represent a range of sizes and scale.
 While they all serve general groceries and household goods, you may only find a few brands of something at the smaller stores.
 Only at the Pam and Coop near the train station (see below) will you find the large-scale supermarket to which you may be accustomed.
 You may need to supplement goods from one store if you don’t find them at another.
 Happy exploring and shopping!

 TOM’S TIPS: Having shopped at all of these places either regularly or sporadically, here are some helpful observations:

 - For those shopping on foot, bring a backpack and a canvas (or equivalent) re-usable shopping bag (or two) so that you don’t get stuck with too many groceries to carry (I’ve hit my limit more than once).
 Heavy items like water, soda, juice, and milk can go in the backpack, saving space and weight in your hand-carried bags.
 The check-out person at most if not all of these stores will likely ask if you want one or more of their bags (usually for a nominal charge).
 This is likely the question they are asking you if you don’t speak much Italian.
 “Busta” is the basic word used for grocery bag.
 You can use theirs if desired, and they will add the charge to your bill.
 If you have your own, indicate that you do not need theirs.